nizamudeenms/SunshineRespStart/README.md

 Sunshine is the companion Android app for the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).

-This is my own Version of Sunshine App, and my First Commit to Guthub From Git Desktop.
+This is my own Version of Sunshine App, and my First Commit to Github From Git Desktop.

 For the original version, please go [here](https://github.com/udacity/Sunshine).